risevest/octonet/docs/Authentication.md

 #### Parameters

-**key:** A unique key string for generating the token **value:** The value to be referenced with the token.
-Typically, this is the session object **time:** The lifespan (expiry time) of the token, formatted in accordance with specifications contained in the [ms](https://github.com/vercel/ms#readme) library (see reference section at the end of this document).
+  - **key:** A unique key string for generating the token
+  - **value:** The value to be referenced with the token.
+Typically, this is the session object
+  - **time:** The lifespan (expiry time) of the token, formatted in accordance with specifications contained in the [ms](https://github.com/vercel/ms#readme) library (see reference section at the end of this document).

   #### Return value

-It returns a promise that resolves to the created token.
+  - It returns a promise that resolves to the created token.<br/><br/>

 ### peek<T = any>(token: string): AsyncNullable<T>

-The _peak_ function retrieves the session object from Redis which the token points to.
+The _peek_ function retrieves the session object from Redis which the token points to.
 However, it doesn't change the validity of the token.

 #### Parameters

-**token:** the cryptographic token
+- **token:** the cryptographic token

 #### Return value

-Returns the session object for the given token from Redis (if found) or `null` if there is no object referenced by that token.
+- Returns the session object for the given token from Redis (if found) or `null` if there is no object referenced by that token.<br/><br/>

 ### extend<T = any>(token: string, time: string): AsyncNullable<T>